urbanjost/M_intrinsics/docs/intrinsics.md

 character(len=:),allocatable :: string
 integer :: i
+    print *, 'basics:'
+    print *, VERIFY ('ABBA', 'A')                ! has the value 2. print *, VERIFY ('ABBA', 'A', BACK = .TRUE.) ! has the value 3.
+    print *, VERIFY ('ABBA', 'AB')               ! has the value 0.

-   ! find first non-uppercase letter
+   print *,'find first non-uppercase letter'
    ! will produce the location of "d", because there is no match in UPP write(*,*) 'something unmatched',verify("ABCdEFG", upp)

-   ! if everything is matched return zero
+   print *,'if everything is matched return zero'
    ! will produce 0 as all letters have a match write(*,*) 'everything matched',verify("ffoorrttrraann", "nartrof")

+   print *,'easily categorize strings as uppercase, lowercase, ...'
    ! easy C-like functionality but does entire strings not just characters write(*,*)'isdigit 123?',verify("123", int) == 0
    write(*,*)'islower abc?',verify("abc", low) == 0